-ENG0278 Full Year 1 credit lunior or Senior Year
+ENG0278 Full Year 1 credit

-Prerequisite: A- or better in English III or B- or better in AP Language, and teacher recommendation In this college level literature course, students will hone their analytical thinking and writing skills through deep study of poetry and fiction.
+In this college level literature course, students will hone their analytical thinking and writing skills through deep study of poetry and fiction.
 Class will be conducted in seminar format, and students will be expected to participate actively in daily discussions.
 Students will read challenging material and write frequently, both AP style in-class essays and more sustained revised papers.
 Specific summer reading with a corollary written assignment is required.
 Students taking this course must take the corresponding national Advanced Placement Exam in May.
 Preparation for SAT is embedded.